 Our Forensic Investigators and Laboratory can be employed to:

-We have experience with state and local police, the FBI's Regional Computer Forensic Laboratory, and the Center for Missing and Exploited Children.
-Notable Software, Inc. is on the New Jersey Office of the Public Defender's bid list, and we are available to handle U.S. and International matters.
+We have experience with state and local police, the FBI's Regional Computer Forensic Laboratories, NCMEC, ICAC, the Secret Service, Immigration and Customs Enforcement, and Homeland Security.
+Notable Software, Inc. is on the New Jersey Office of the Public Defender's bid list, and we are available to handle domestic and international matters.

 I had a fascinating lunch this week with a woman called Rebecca Mercuri from Philadelphia, who earns her crust as a expert forensic witness on computing.
 She had some scary things to say.
 Did you know that if you had a real enemy, and he had the skills, he could remotely download child porn onto your hard drive, there to be discovered if you ever took it in for repair, or after an anonymous tip-off to the police.
 She also pointed out the incredible shortcomings of electronic voting which can be - and is - fiddled in dozens of different ways.